1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Bachelors Degree graduates, upon completion of the ministerial studies of the College Seminary, receive their Ordained Metaphysical Minister certificate, and a Metaphysical Practitioner's Diploma.
 Tuition for the Ministerial Studies program is INCLUDED in your standard tuition amount.

-Those on an extended tuition financing plan must complete 1/3 of their tuition obligation before being eligible for the Bachelor's Degree - 2/3 of the tuition obligation must be completed prior to becoming eligible for the Master's Degree.
+Those on an extended tuition financing plan for the full 3-Degree Program must complete 1/3 of their tuition obligation before being eligible for the Bachelor's Degree - 2/3 of the tuition obligation must be completed prior to becoming eligible for the Master's Degree.
 Tuition must be paid in full prior to becoming eligible for the Doctoral Degree.

 Back to top of page